iceBear67/mnbt/README.md

 # iceBear67/mnbt

-A simple parser for binary variant of [Named-Binary-Tag (NBT) Data Format](https://minecraft.wiki/w/NBT_format), which is commonly used in Minecraft.
+A simple parser for [Named-Binary-Tag (NBT) Data Format](https://minecraft.wiki/w/NBT_format), which is commonly used in Minecraft.

+This library supports both SNBT and NBT.

 # Usage

-NBT consist of some kind of tags, which are represented in MoonBit enum `@nbt.NBTTag`.
+NBT consists of some kind of tags, which are represented in MoonBit enum `@nbt.NBTTag`.
 You can access the tree via pattern matching or accessor methods.

 Here's an example: